Believers should seek God and not a legalistic rule about how much to give.

 Therefore, I urge you, brothers, in view of God's mercy, to offer your bodies as living sacrifices, holy and pleasing to God—this is your spiritual act of worship.
 (NIV)

-My husband and I also believe most of our giving should go to the local church (the storehouse) where we are fed God's Word and nurtured spiritually.
-Malachi 3:10 says, " 'Bring the whole tithe into the storehouse, that there may be food in my house.
-Test me in this,' says the LORD Almighty, 'and see if I will not throw open the floodgates of heaven and pour out so much blessing that there will not be room enough to store it.' "
+We also believe most of our giving should go to the local church (the storehouse) where we are fed God's Word and nurtured spiritually.
+Malachi 3:10 says, "'Bring the whole tithe into the storehouse, that there may be food in my house.
+Test me in this,' says the LORD Almighty, 'and see if I will not throw open the floodgates of heaven and pour out so much blessing that there will not be room enough to store it.'"

 If you're not currently giving to the Lord, I challenge you to start by making a commitment.
 Give something faithfully and regularly.
 I'm certain God will honor and bless your commitment.
 If a tenth seems too overwhelming, consider making it a goal.
 Giving may feel like a huge sacrifice at first, but I'm confident you'll eventually discover its rewards.